MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module2_1-generate-explanations-using-github-copilot-chat.md

 Even experienced developers encounter code that's difficult to understand.
 Rather than spending time trying to decipher complex code, you can ask GitHub Copilot Chat to provide an explanation.
 Chat view, inline chat, and smart actions can each be used to generate explanations for selected code lines or sections.

-In this section of the demo, you use the **Explain This** smart action to generate an explanation of selected code lines.
+In this section of the demo, you use the **Explain** smart action to generate an explanation of selected code lines.

 1. Ensure that you have the `MainWindow.xaml.cs` file open in the editor.